facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 `sudo watch flashrom -p ch341A`

-Flashrom will identify when a chip is detected and attempt to identify its type. you will need to utilise the identified IC to download it.
+Flashrom will identify when a chip is detected and attempt to identify its type.
+You will need to utilise the identified IC to download it.

 **Raspberry Pi**
 You will need to ensure you have enabled the SPI interface on your Pi, under the Pi Settings / interfaces menu.